 Then the next role I landed was in a central QLD coal mine as a UG Geo.
 I thought I had made the biggest mistake of my life working in UG coal as I was the only woman out of 1000 men, and my 23-year-old self was intimidated and freaking out.
 We had some good rumbles, found our groove and the rest is history.

 I loved the excitement of it all.
 I got to understand how I could fit in and find my sense of belonging, the scale of the mining gear, and the insane places we fit through.
 I thrived on the challenge of discovering and identifying critical changes in the mine environment.
 There was never a dull day!

-You’ve worked in many roles, including Senior Mining Engineer and Geologist, across different commodities in soft and hard rock mining.
+You’ve worked in many roles across different commodities in soft and hard rock mining.
 What was your favourite, and why?

 Hands down UG Coal Mining.
 Every pit I worked in and every gentleman I met under there grooved a space in my heart.

 The challenge of winning coal can be immense; I have worked at many of the gassiest and structurally complex mines in Australia and seen some intense conditions.